reginalin/postgres-full-text-search/README.md

 When configuring your Postgres database, you have the option to set up specific dictionaries, templates, and parsers, if you want something other than the default.

+Because of these preprocessing steps, full text search is well-equipped to handle "natural language" text.

 ## Trying it out

 Now, let's dive in and experiment with Postgres FTS.